jeslec/Project2_SpotifyStreamer/README.md

 * App displays a list of top tracks.

 * When a track is selected, the app displays the Now Playing screen and starts playing the track.

+## Network API Implementation <a name="evaluation-criteria-3"></a>

+* App implements Artist Search + GetTopTracks API Requests (Using the Spotify wrapper or by making a HTTP request and deserializing the JSON data).

+* App stores the most recent top tracks query results and their respective metadata (track name , artist name, album name) locally in list.
+The queried results are retained on rotation.